Madison K. Hoffacker

 Hernandez RR, Hoffacker MK, Field CB.
 2014.
 Land-use efficiency of big solar.
 Environmental Science & Technology.
 48:1315-23.

 Karen Tanner | is a graduate student at UC Santa Cruz in the Department of Ecology and Evolutionary Biology, co-advised by Dr. Ingrid Parker (UCSC) and Dr. Rebecca R. Hernandez (UCD).
-She is continuing to work on a long-term research project that she started in 2011 with the support of a Jill Barrett Foundation grant from Mills College.
+She is continuing to work on a long-term research project that she started in 2011 with the support of a Jill Barrett Foundation grant from Mills College and is now funded by the California Energy Commission in the Aridlab.
 This project employs an experimental shading study to investigate the impact of changes in shading, water runoff, and soil temperature regimes on rare and common annual desert plants.
 Demographic response of study taxa and alterations in community composition under experimental panels may be linked to potential impacts of large-scale solar development in the Mojave Desert.
 Karen has a keen interest in conservation of California’s native flora, particularly within the context of human disturbance and biological invasions.
 An understanding of how and why invasions occur can be essential to effective conservation, and Karen plans to continue to contribute to our understanding of the mechanisms that control invasion success and promote development of effective mitigation strategies as a graduate student.

 Moore‐O'Leary KA, Hernandez RR, Johnston DS, Abella SR, Tanner KE, Swanson AC, Kreitler J, Lovich JE.
 2017.
 Sustainability of utility‐scale solar energy–critical ecological concepts.
 Frontiers in Ecology and the Environment 15(7):385-94.